 AWS Lambda allows clients to effectively scale their application based on usage and run numerous events in parallel providing a low-latency, highly responsive service regardless of the application usage, where it is called from, or number of events being executed.

-AWS Lambda leverages other services behind the scenes that normally is something that an organization has to staff for, including a fully managed AWS DynamoDB NoSQL service, S3 storage for static data, AWS CloudFront for content delivery and AWS IAM for identity and access management.
+AWS Lambda leverages other services behind the scenes that normally an organization has to staff for, including a fully managed AWS DynamoDB NoSQL service, S3 storage for static data, AWS CloudFront for content delivery, and AWS IAM for identity and access management.
 In addition, AWS CloudWatch is in place to capture usage metrics while AWS CloudTrail monitors API calls made to AWS Gateway and delivers the log files to a specified S3 bucket.

 From a development process standpoint, this is revolutionary.
 Using the AWS Lambda service by simply calling it without the need to determine how to properly process the request represents a huge advantage in application development.
 Invoking AWS Lambda using AWS SDK or AWS Mobile SDK using REST APIs is a simple process, not just for run-time events but also for scheduled events.
 This allows a developer complete control over how the application functions without the need to coordinate with other resources how the requests are handled or what they’re designed to accomplish using backend resources.